mc2-project/mc2/README.md

 # federated-xgboost
+Federated learning allows multiple parties to collaboratively learn a shared model while keeping each party's data at its respective site.
+It allows for collaborative learning with lower latencies while ensuring data privacy.

-This project modifies the tracker in the existing dmlc-core library to enable training XGBoost models in the federated setting.
-The project is still under development.
+This project extends the existing XGBoost gradient boosting machine learning framework to enable training models in the federated setting.
+This work is being actively contributed to and is still under development.

 ### Quickstart
 1. Clone the federated-xgboost codebase and initialize the submodule.